pSUNSET/Pytlin/README.md

 print(1.0 == 1) # Result: True
 ```

-But after converting the prociding code into kotlin.
+But after converting the preceding code into kotlin.

 ```kotlin
 println(1.0 == 1) // Error: Operator '==' cannot be applied to 'Double' and 'Int'